-During the PHE, the list of telehealth services has expanded to ~ 250.
+During the PHE, the list of telehealth services has expanded.
 Some will remain on the list until the PHE ends, others will be available through the year in which the PHE ends.
-Select telehealth services can be delivered using audio only during the PHE.
+Select telehealth services can be delivered using audio only through Dec 31, 2024.

-Summary Table in appendices for an accurate list of the permanent telehealth codes and services.
-All of these services can be delivered in person.
-Most state Medicaid agencies follow the exact telecommunication requirements, but some states also allow audio-only telehealth with or without contingencies (e.g., only if a video is impossible).
+defined as the transmission of medical information to the distant site and reviewed later by the physician or practitioner - is permitted in federal telemedicine demonstration programs.
+CMS further narrows telehealth service delivery by the services and codes in the CMS List of Telehealth Services.
+See Telehealth Services and Codes Table in appendices for a current list of the telehealth codes and services.
+All of these services can be delivered either in person or by telehealth.
+Most state Medicaid agencies follow the same telecommunication requirements, but some states also allow audio-only telehealth with or without contingencies (e.g., only if a video is impossible).
 Many state Medicaid agencies do not reimburse for the full range of telehealth services, and CAHs may need to check which telehealth codes are covered by Medicaid.